Prompt

 Walk-Through

 This challenge will give you experience running basic Linux commands.
-Additional learning materials about Linux commands can be found on Linux Journey.
 To solve these challenges, you will be using a Linux Command Line Interface (aka terminal or shell).

 Background